 Step 2: Create a fixed play environment

 Providing a wide variety of fixed outdoor equipment that caters to the needs of all children is essential.
-At Highfields Childcare centre we are planning a fixed bike track, raised veggie patches and lots of outdoor play space with large grassy play areas.
+At Little Locals we have a fixed bike track, raised veggie patches and lots of outdoor play space with large grassy play areas.

 Step 3: Enable a portable play environment